bigzijing/Geopython-Conference-2018/README.md

 def set_CRS(input):
     """your code here"""

-def more_methods(inputs):
+def more_functions(inputs):
     """"your code here""""
 ````
-7. Once you have finished the script, run it, then on the Python console, declare and assign your variables, then try running the methods you have defined, you should be able to recreate the project thus far
+7. Once you have finished the script, run it, then on the Python console, declare and assign your variables, then try running the functions you have defined, you should be able to recreate the project thus far
-8. Due to time constraint during the actual workshop, we might not have time to do this for every task, so here is a script that works and already have these method declarations [link]
+8. Due to time constraint during the actual workshop, we might not have time to do this for every task, so here is a script that works and already have these function declarations [link]
-9. We shall now continue writing the script by declaring methods to allow easy reusability and calling
+9. We shall now continue writing the script by declaring functions to allow easy reusability and calling

 ## Task 5.
 Selecting Features from Queries
 - **Dataset used:** Umgebung.gpkg